 "the sound of an arrow entering the canvas and straw of a target magnified a thousand times" or and "a pearl of thunder" and "the slamming of a door".

 A second explosion came within seconds.
 Suddenly the ship took a 15º list to Starboard, which began to sharpen to 16º then 17º etc until the list reached 25º - a point at which the ship could not survive.
 The list had become so severe that the Officers could not swing the lifeboats clear of the ship.Panic had set in amongst the passengers.
 Some jumped into the water trying to flee for their lives.
 Captain Turner jumped into the water when the Bridge was flooding.
 He swam for three hours before finding a lifeboat to climb into.
 Within 18 minutes the ship had rolled over and sunk with 1,195 passengers.
 Only 289 bodies were recovered.
 764 people survived.

 The survivors were landed at Cobh (Queenstown) in Co Cork.
 It was here too that the bodies were brought ashore or washed up in the days after the sinking.
 The corpses, men, women and children, were placed in coffins and lined up along the Cunard Line’s dock.
 A huge funeral procession made its way through the streets of Cobh to the cemetery.
 Many of the dead were buried in mass graves, marked by two crudely hewn stones.
 Others victims, likely the more affluent, were buried in individual graves with headstones noting their death on the Lusitania.

-The loss of the Lusitania was to reverbate on the World stage as the USA was shocked and stunned by the actions of the German Navy in sinking what was to all appearences a civilian Liner engaged in peaceful commerce.
+The loss of the Lusitania was to reverberate on the World stage as the USA was shocked and stunned by the actions of the German Navy in sinking what was to all appearances a civilian Liner engaged in peaceful commerce.
 It pushed US public opinion firmly in the direction of the Allies and helped to bring the USA into the War against Germany in April 1917.